midas-research/MeTooMA/README.md

 This repository contains link to download the data, and information about the corpus.

-For more details on how the dataset was created, and baseline models, please refer to our paper, [BHAAV- A Text Corpus for Emotion Analysis from Hindi Stories](https://arxiv.org/abs/1910.04073)

 The dataset can be obtained from https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/JN4EYU

 ## Dataset Overview